RP

 5. 5

-Serve in deep bowls with a platter of garnishes: shredded cabbage, sliced radishes, diced avocado, lime wedges, dried oregano, tostadas, and hot sauce.
+Serve in deep bowls with shredded cabbage, sliced radishes, diced onion, lime wedges, and dried oregano on the side.

 Serving Suggestions